Waka – canoes

 Polynesian double-hulled canoes or twin-hulled canoes were similar to outrigger canoes.
 They were fast and easy to manoeuvre, and could sail in rougher waters.
 They ranged in length from 20 metres for long trips, up to 36 metres for shorter journeys.
 For comparison, Lieutenant James Cook’s ship, the Endeavour, was 33 metres long.

 To prepare for the voyage, sailors stocked canoes with food and water.
 People memorised the routes, or recorded them in songs.
 Directions were taken from the landscape in relation to the paths of stars.
 Navigators used the rising and setting points of stars and planets as signposts.
 During the day, the sun was a guide, and in overcast weather, ocean swells and wind direction were used to chart the way.

 Voyagers knew land was ahead before they could see it.
 Migrating birds may have helped show the way to new lands, and fishing birds such as gannets, terns and petrels were a sign that land was not far away.
 Pods of whales may also have guided canoes to New Zealand – the ancestor Paikea is said to have arrived on a whale.

 Navigators could also find land by reading the position of stars, the colour and formation of clouds, and the pattern of waves.

 Decline and revival of canoe voyaging

-Once Europeans colonised the Pacific, knowledge of traditional navigation methods was lost.
-Canoes were replaced with ships.
+After Europeans colonised the Pacific, knowledge of traditional navigation methods was lost.
+Canoes were replaced by ships.
 Eventually, some people came to believe that long-distance Pacific voyages were impossible.